The Mosaic Company

-The Mosaic Company is an American chemical company based in Tampa, Florida, which mines phosphate, potash, and collects urea for fertilizer, through various international distribution networks, and Mosaic Fertilizantes.
-It is the largest U.S. producer of potash and phosphate fertilizer.
+The Mosaic Company is an American chemical company based in Tampa, Florida, which mines phosphate and potash and collects urea used for fertilizer, through various international distribution networks and Mosaic Fertilizantes.
+It is the largest U.S. producer of potash and phosphate fertilizers.

 Overview

 The Mosaic Company was formed in October 2004 by a merger between IMC Global, a fertilizer company formed in 1909, and Cargill's crop nutrition division.

-It is a combined producer and marketer of concentrated phosphate and potash with a customer base which includes wholesalers, retail dealers and individual growers worldwide.
-Its headquarters are in Tampa, Florida and it employs approximately 13,000 people in eight countries.
+It is a combined producer and marketer of concentrated phosphate and potash with a customer base that includes wholesalers, retail dealers and individual growers worldwide.
+Its headquarters are in Tampa, and it employs about 13,000 people in eight countries.